dhis2/training-docs/README.md

 # Training Documentation

-Documentation related to training approaches, content and instruction on specific DHIS2 tasks
+Documentation related to training approaches, content and instruction on specific DHIS2 tasks.